chiaraani/JSTester/README.md

 It logs `Success!
 Test: My test's description` to the console with green appearance.

 ##### Test.failureMessage(error = error)
-It logs given error this way: `FAILED!
-Test: "My test's description" due to "an error"`
+It logs a group with given error inside which has this title: `FAILED!
+Test: "My test's description" due to "ErrorName"`.
 Arguments:
 * **Error:** must be an error which is logged to the console.